 - (i) An increase in the number of Shares subject to the Plan above 2,000,000 Shares, other than in connection with an adjustment under Section 11 of the Plan; - (b) Effect of Amendment or Termination.
-Any such amendment or termination of the Plan shall not affect Options already granted and such Options shall remain in full force and effect as if the Plan had not been amended or terminated, unless mutually agreed otherwise between the Optionee and the Option Committee, which agreement must be in writing and signed by the Optionee and the Company. - 14.
-Conditions Upon Issuance of Shares.
-Shares shall not be issued pursuant to the exercise of an Option unless the exercise of such Option and the issuance and delivery of such Shares pursuant thereto shall comply with all relevant provisions of law, including, without limitation, the Securities Act of 1933, as amended, the Exchange Act, the rules and regulations promulgated thereunder, applicable state securities laws, and the requirements of the Nasdaq National Market upon which the Shares are listed, and shall be further subject to the approval of general in-house counsel for the Company with respect to such compliance.
+Any such amendment or termination of the Plan shall not affect Options already granted and such Options shall remain in full force and effect as if the Plan had not been amended or terminated, unless mutually agreed otherwise between the Optionee and the Option Committee, which agreement must be in writing and signed by the Optionee and the Company.

+14. Conditions Upon Issuance of Shares.
+Shares shall not be issued pursuant to to satisfy the requirements of the Plan.

+the exercise of an Option unless the exercise of such Option and the issuance and delivery of such Shares pursuant thereto shall comply with all relevant provisions of law, including, without limitation, the Securities Act of 1933, as amended, the Exchange Act, the rules and regulations promulgated thereunder, applicable state securities laws, and the requirements of the Nasdaq National Market upon which the Shares are listed, and shall be further subject to the approval of general in-house counsel for the Company with respect to such compliance.

-- (a) As a condition to the exercise of an Option, the Company may require the person exercising such Option to represent and warrant at the time of any such exercise that the Shares are being purchased only for investment and without any present intention to sell or distribute such Shares if, in the opinion of general in-house counsel for the Company, such a representation is required by any of the aforementioned relevant provisions of law. - 15.
-Reservation of Shares.
-The Company, during the term of this Plan, will at all times reserve and keep available 2,000,000 Shares as shall be sufficient to satisfy the requirements of the Plan. - (a) Inability of the Company to obtain authority from any regulatory body having jurisdiction, which authority is deemed by the Company's general in-house counsel to be necessary to the lawful issuance and sale of any Shares hereunder, shall relieve the Company of any liability in respect of the failure to issue or sell such Shares as to which such requisite authority shall not have been obtained. - 16.
-Option Agreement.
-Options shall be evidenced by written option agreements in such form, as the Option Committee shall approve.
+- As a condition to the exercise of an Option, the Company may require the person exercising such Option to represent and warrant at the time of any such exercise that the Shares are being purchased only for investment and without any present intention to sell or distribute such Shares if, in the opinion of general in-house counsel for the Company, such a representation is required by any of the aforementioned relevant provisions of law. - - (a) Inability of the Company to obtain authority from any regulatory body having jurisdiction, which authority is deemed by the Company's general in-house counsel to be necessary to the lawful issuance and sale of any Shares hereunder, shall relieve the Company of any liability in respect of the failure to issue or sell such Shares as to which such requisite authority shall not have been obtained.

-- 17. Shareholder Approval.
+17. Shareholder Approval.
 Continuance of the Plan shall be subject to approval by the shareholders of the Company within twelve months before or after the date, the Plan is adopted.
-If such shareholder approval is obtained at a duly held shareholders meeting, it may be obtained by the affirmative vote of the holders of a majority of the outstanding shares of the Company, such holders being present or represented and entitled to vote thereon. - 18.
-Information to Optionees.
+If such shareholder approval is obtained at a duly held shareholders meeting, it may be obtained by the affirmative vote of the holders of a majority of the outstanding shares of the Company, such holders being present or represented and entitled to vote thereon.

+18. Information to Optionees.
 The Company shall provide to each Optionee, during the period for which such Optionee has one or more Options outstanding, copies of all annual reports and other information which are provided to all shareholders of the Company.
 The Company shall not be required to provide such information if the issuance of Options under the Plan is limited to key employees whose duties in connection with the Company assure their access to equivalent information.